Delhi social welfare dept asks officials to avoid face-to-face meetings

 The Delhi government's social welfare department has asked its officials to avoid face-to-face meetings to the extent possible to avoid becoming carriers of coronavirus.
 It has also prohibited visits by friends and relatives of officials.

+Seating arrangement in meetings should follow social distancing norms.
+"Visit by friends and relatives will not be allowed unless it is an emergency, subject to permission of the controlling officer," it said.

 Face-to-face interaction among officials should be kept to a bare minimum.
 Eating together at the desk of one person should be strictly avoided, the guidelines read.
-PTI GVS DPB.
+While in office, the officials are required to wear masks at all times and take due care that the mask is properly secured to cover nose and mouth..

 - READ MORE ON: